-Phase 2 Implementation entails the use of data analytics to further inform and refine the stay management policy, procedures, works practices and related documentation where applicable.
+Phase 2 Implementation entails the use of data analytics and alternative inspection techniques to further inform and refine the stay management policy, procedures, works practices and related documentation where applicable.

 7 Program Timing

 Powercor have produced a set of combined BFM program milestones which specify the completion dates required for key BFM activities.
 A copy of the BFM program milestones document is attached in Appendix B.